DynamicPAE: Generating Scene-Aware Physical Adversarial Examples in Real-Time: Introduction

-This work focuses on overcoming the core challenge, \emph{i.e.}, the key inherent uncertainty of PAEs, of dynamic PAE generation.
-It is a new generative task that takes the observation from the attacker as the input and the corresponding PAE as the output.
-However, compared to conventional generative tasks that learn from existing data, this task requires creating unknown adversarial data that is effective in the uncertain world, and the following challenges stem from modeling the \textit{inherent uncertainty} of the PAE generation task need to be tackled: \ding{182} Training the dynamic PAE generator is difficult, presented as optimization degeneracy and infinite gradients.
-The difficulty arises from the noisy gradient feedback~\cite{athalye2018obfuscated} in attack training that hinders the exploration of the potentially sparse distributions~\cite{ma2018characterizing} of PAEs, and the noise originates from the necessary randomness injected into PAE training. \ding{183} The real-world attack scenario contains agnostic properties, including incomplete observations that limit the perception of the generator and different attack targets that influence the balance between objectives.
-Therefore, further modeling of scene-aware attacks is required to eliminate the physical-digital gap and balance the objectives for consistent generative behavior.
+This work focuses on constructing the dynamic PAE generating framework to establish the novel form of PAE, \emph{i.e.}, dynamic PAE.x As shown in Figure~\ref{fig:intro}, we aim to construct the real-time dynamic PAE generator through an end-to-end training and deployment paradigm, achieving highly effective PAE generation by adapting to the current scene in real time.
+This can be regarded as a new generative learning problem that takes the observation from the attacker as the input and the corresponding PAE as the output.
+However, compared to conventional generative learning tasks that extract knowledge from existing data, this task requires creating unknown adversarial data that is effective in an uncertain world, and the generator shall learn the key relations between the observation of the attacker and suitable PAEs.
+Such relation may be sparse, and the optimization feedback of the attack task may be noisy, which poses the following challenges: \ding{182} The suitable scene-related PAEs are hard to discover, presented as the optimization degeneracy problem in training dynamic PAE generators.
+The problem arises from the noisy gradient feedback~\cite{athalye2018obfuscated} in attack training that hinders the exploration of the potentially sparse distributions~\cite{ma2018characterizing} of PAEs, and the noise originates from the necessary randomness injection simulating the real-world uncertainty. \ding{183} Aligning the trained generator, which represents the learned relations, with the real-world scenario is challenging.
+The observation of the real-world attacker is incomplete, and the behavior of victim models is inconsistent.
+These characteristics can cause difficulties in balancing universality, stealth, and attack performance when adapting the generator to real-world scenarios.